Episode 63 of Landscape Digital Show reveals how data science can help discover and interpret customer insights for running a smarter business.

 Your business needs to start building its future on a foundation of human data that in most circumstances does not yet exist.
 With or without AI, you can gradually acquire that data and periodically analyze it to make progressively better decisions over time.

-We’ll talk more this in future episodes.
+We’ll talk more about this in future episodes.
 For now, have the intention of becoming a data-driven because that alone will give your business an edge.

 - Never miss an episode.
 Subscribe to Landscape Digital Show on iTunes.